Lone Star CASA

 My name is Lauren Rowe and I am the Executive Director of Lone Star CASA.
 I have the privilege of overseeing the organization, raising awareness and increasing funding to provide the volunteers and staff the tools they need to ensure the kids we serve are taken care of and find a safe and healthy home.
 I started in November 2019 with the organization but have spent my career in non-profit, specifically organizations that served victims or children.
 I have truly enjoyed my time at CASA and getting to know all those that are passionate about this organization and the role we play in protecting abused and neglected children in our community.
 I am married to Brian and we have two young girls, London and Laurel.
 My favorite thing to do to relax is cooking in the kitchen.
 I love food and love preparing it.

-Toni Garcia was born and raised in Camden, New Jersey and moved to Rockwall, Texas in April 2010.
-Toni became involved with CASA volunteer as a volunteer in June 2016 and has served as a Casework Supervisor since April 2020.
-Toni is deeply moved by the mission of the program and felt serving as CASA would be a great way to positively impact the lives of children.
-Her husband, Rudy, also serves as a Helping Heart.
-Favorite Things to Do: Reading, Traveling, Cooking, and Spending Time with Loved Ones
+My name is Toni Garcia, and I was born and raised in Camden, New Jersey and moved to Rockwall, Texas in April 2010.
+I became involved with CASA volunteer as a volunteer in June 2016 and have served as a Casework Supervisor since April 2020.
+I am deeply moved by the mission of the program and felt serving as CASA would be a great way to positively impact the lives of children.
+My husband, Rudy, also serves as a Helping Heart.
+My favorite things to do include reading, traveling, cooking, and spending time with loved ones.

 Hi, I’m Barbara Henderson and have been a CASA volunteer since 2018 and In November of 2019, accepted the position of Casework Supervisor, working out of the Kaufman office.
 My husband and I have lived in Kaufman County for many years and I am currently working with several other non-profits in the county as well.
 I serve on the board of directors for Hidden Acres, a Christian Retreat Center and am a facilitator for a young women’s group in the Still Waters organization.
 I am married and have 4 children and 6 grandchildren.
 In my spare time, I teach online management courses at Dallas College and Indiana Wesleyan University.
 I love to grow/garden and travel.
 I just hope I remember how to travel after the pandemic is over!
 Working with all the great CASA volunteers is my favorite part of my role at Lone Star CASA.
 There are so many committed volunteers that give their precious resource of time to our CASA kiddos, along with their hearts.
 It’s an awesome responsibility to be an advocate for a child but you do that with little recognition, and I thank you for your selfless service!